trdroid/Chrome-Extension-Examples/README.md

 ### Updating an Extension

-When hosted on the gallery, providing an updated extension would suffice and the gallery would take care of auto updating the extension
+When hosted on the gallery, publishing an updated extension would suffice and the gallery would take care of auto updating the extension

 When self-hosted, providing an update_url in the manifest file would suffice.